weyoss/redis-smq/packages/redis-smq/docs/message-audit.md

 ## Best Practices

-- Enable acknowledged message storage only when message history tracking is required.
+- Enable acknowledged message audit only when message history tracking is required.
-- Enable dead-lettered message storage in production for troubleshooting failed messages.
+- Enable dead-lettered message audit in production for troubleshooting failed messages.
 - Set reasonable size limits based on your queue throughput and available memory.
 - Configure time-based expiration (expire in seconds) for compliance with data retention policies.
-- Monitor Redis memory usage and command latency when using extensive message storage.
+- Monitor Redis memory usage and command latency when using message audit.
 - For the fastest routing path, prefer direct queue publishing (`setQueue`) over exchanges when applicable (see [performance.md](performance.md)).

 ## Summary

-- By default, only the main queue is persisted; acknowledged and dead-lettered messages are not retained unless configured.
+- By default, audit for acknowledged and dead-lettered messages is not enabled.
-- To manage acknowledged or dead-lettered messages via their dedicated classes, configure `messages.store` with per-type limits and expiration.
+- To manage acknowledged or dead-lettered messages via their dedicated classes, configure `messageAudit` with per-type limits and expiration.
 - Use [MessageManager](api/classes/MessageManager.md) and [QueueMessages](api/classes/QueueManager.md) to inspect
   messages even without dedicated storage.